-|Flower Color||Purple, pink, white, and blue|
+|Flower Color||Purple, pink, white, blue|

-|Hardiness Zones||8 to 11|
+|Hardiness Zones||8 to 11 (USDA)|

-|Native Area||Africa, Madagascar, India|
+|Native Area||Africa, Asia|

-Generally, plants in the Plectranthus species are easy to grow and do not require too much attention or special treatment.
-They do best in locations that provide partial shade although some species can handle growing in full sun.
-Plectranthus are not frost-tolerant, but the perennial species will come back after each winter in locations that receive cold winters.
+Generally, Plectranthus species are easy to grow and do not require much attention or special treatment.
+They do best in locations that provide partial shade, although some species can grow in full sun.
+Plectranthus are not frost-tolerant, but the perennial species will come back in the spring in warm winter locations.

 Temperature and Humidity

-Varieties of Plectranthus
+Types of Plectranthus